orakaro/rainbowstream/README.rst

 A Note about Twitter API Change
 -------------------------------

-Head up!
+Heads-up!
 As Twitter **discontinues supporting** Stream API, RainbowStream's stream function has been stopped working for a long time.
-But here is a good new, from version 1.5.0 we switched to a Polling Strategy that using the `home` command to check for every 90 seconds.
-Notes that rate limit for `home` command itseld is 15 times per 15 minutes, so don't abuse it too much to leave space for the polling stream :)
+But here is a good new, from version 1.5.0 we **switched to a Polling Strategy** that using the `home` command to check for every 90 seconds.
+Notes that rate limit for `home` command itself is 15 times per 15 minutes, so don't abuse it too much to leave space for the polling stream :)

 If you are interested in detail: https://github.com/orakaro/rainbowstream/issues/271